 The following organizations provide technical assistance services to Maine schools who have students with print disabilities.
-Please contact the provider for more information about their services and fees.
+Please contact the provider for more information about their services.

-This program will support educators who don’t have the time or resources to provide student mandated access to print-based instructional materials.
+This program supports educators to acquire accessible instructional materials (AEM).
 Such access is guaranteed in federal education statutes, such as IDEA and NCLB.
-ALLTECH can support you with AEM and NIMAS in the following ways:
+Spurwink ALLTECH can support you with AEM and NIMAC in the following ways: